Transform Tools

 When you release the button the area of the photograph that will be removed by a crop operation is greyed out.
 This allows you to get a good view of how your photograph will look once you have cropped it.
 You can change the size of the cropped area by dragging the corners of the rectangle, and you can create a new crop area simply by dragging out another rectangle.

-Once you are happy with the crop, click on the Image Editor Crop button on the toolbar and the photograph will be cropped Ctrl+X. Use the File ‣ Save or File ‣ Save As… entries in the File menu to save the newly cropped photograph.
+Once you are happy with the crop, click on the Image Editor Crop to Selection button on the toolbar and the photograph will be cropped Ctrl+X. Use the File ‣ Save or File ‣ Save As… entries in the File menu to save the newly cropped photograph.

 Note